isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         }
     }

-If you leave out the `default`, a maintainer and/or a compiler may reasonably assume that you intended to handle all cases:
+If you leave out the `default`, a maintainer and/or a compiler might reasonably assume that you intended to handle all cases:

     void f2(E x)
     {